 |Medical Scientists, Except Epidemiologists||13.4%||$84,810|

-Medical science majors often go into careers where salaries can range from $76,000 to $140,000.
+Medical Science majors often go into careers where salaries can range from $75,690 to $139,680 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

-Amount of Education Required for Medical Science Major Jobs
+Amount of Education Required for Careers Related to Medical Science

-Some careers associated with medical science require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with medical science may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

-How much education do you really need to compete in today’s job market?
+How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to medical science have obtained the following education levels.

 Online Medical Science Programs